-The SvcV-10a is to specify functional and nonfunctional constraints on the implementation aspects of the architecture (i.e., the structural and behavioral elements of the Services Model).
+The SvcV-10a is to specify functional and nonfunctional constraints on the implementation aspects of the architecture (that is, the structural and behavioral elements of the Services Model).

-The SvcV-10a describes constraints on the resources, functions, data and ports that make up the Service Model physical architecture.
-The constraints are specified in text and may be functional or structural (i.e., non-functional).
+The SvcV-10a describes constraints on the resources, functions, data and ports that make up the Service Model .
+The constraints are specified in text and may be functional or structural (that is, non-functional).